Hrishi-3000/Password-Generator-MiniProject-Series-02/README.md

-# SecurePass Generator - MiniProject #2
+# Password Generator - MiniProject #2

 A clean, responsive password generator web application built with HTML, CSS, and JavaScript.
 This is the second project in my mini-project series.